Homepage

 Cromer beach looking East

-In 1888 a steamer on-route from Cromer to Yarmouth was wrecked on part of the old Shipden church and local stories tell that when the water is particularly choppy the bells of the submerged church tower ring out.
+In 1888 a steamer on-route from Cromer to Great Yarmouth was wrecked on part of the old Shipden church and local stories tell that when the water is particularly choppy the bells of the submerged church tower still ring out.

 Steps and a ramp take you down to the lovely beach ... which is well manned during the summer months and for the youngsters, there is a small fun fair with rides and slides.
 You could go looking for Cromer Crabs in the pools left by the retreating tide; Cromer Crabs are world famous for their quality and taste.